nunchistudio/blacksmith/documentation/options/pubsub/nats.md

 # Pub / Sub with NATS

-The NATS pub / sub adapter allows to subscribe to topics and therefore extract data from incoming messages.
+The NATS driver as the `pubsub` adapter allows to subscribe to topics and therefore extract data from incoming messages.

 The adapter is also used for realtime communication between the gateway and scheduler services, [as described in the introduction](/blacksmith/introduction/what/how).

 ## Application configuration

-To use NATS as the pub / sub adapter for your application, you must set the `From` key to `nats` in `*pubsub.Options`:
+To use NATS as the Pub / Sub adapter for your application, you must set the `From` key to `nats` in `*pubsub.Options`:
 ```go
 package main